thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 1. [Install Node.js][]
 2. Download and extract the **MobileFirstPushV8OnNodeJS** here from github
 3. cd into the app directory
+4. Do the needed customization of the variables in the **app.js** file, you can find in **Setup of the Push Module**.
-4. Ensure to deploy into the My Project Region sample US: `cf api https://api.ng.bluemix.net`
+5. Ensure to deploy into the My Project Region sample US: `cf api https://api.ng.bluemix.net`
-5. Login to your Bluemix Area: `cf login`
+6. Login to your Bluemix Area: `cf login`
-6. Show your existing apps: `cf apps`
+7. Show your existing apps: `cf apps`
-7. Just push the app into your Bluemix Instance: `cf push SampleMFPPushIntegration`
+8. Just push the app into your Bluemix Instance: `cf push SampleMFPPushIntegration`
-8. See the logs of your app: `cf logs SampleMFPPushIntegration`
+9. See the logs of your app: `cf logs SampleMFPPushIntegration`

 [Install Node.js]: https://nodejs.org/en/download/